Pinacolada64/NOW/README.md

 Install Evennia as normal, up to the point where the `evennia` command is working in your virtualenv.

-    git clone https://github.com/Pinacolada64/NOW.git # create a new cloned NOW folder cd NOW
+    git clone https://github.com/Pinacolada64/NOW.git # create a new cloned NOW folder cd NOW                                            # change to NOW directory

-We already include a `settings.py` file, but you can do
+We already include a `settings.py` file, but you can do:

     evennia --init settings

 To start a new one in `NOW/server/conf/`
 (Please don't forget to change `SECRET_KEY`, as it allows for more safety)

-If you have no existing database for your game, `cd NOW` then initialize a new database using:
+If you have no existing database for your game:

-    evennia migrate
+    cd NOW             # change to NOW directory evennia migrate    # initialize a new database

-To start the server run
+To start the server, run:

     evennia start